CNES/demcompare/docs/source/developer_guide/coding_guide.rst

     sphinx-build -M clean docs/source/ docs/build
     sphinx-build -M html docs/source/ docs/build

-Demcompare API Reference is generated through the autoAPI tool.
+Demcompare :doc:`/api_reference/index` is generated through the autoAPI tool.

 Pre-commit validation
 *********************

-A pre-commit validation is installed with code quality tools (see below).
+A `Pre-commit`_ validation is installed with code quality tools (see below).
 It is installed automatically by `make install` command.

 Here is the way to install it manually: